The Importance of Getting a Flu Shot

 If you want to stay healthy this fall and winter, your best bet is to get the flu shot.
 According to the CDC, the flu vaccine reduces a person’s risk of getting influenza by 61 percent.

 It is often free or covered by insurance

-Many clinics, grocery stores, and other local businesses offer the flu in an effort to keep everyone healthy.
+Many clinics, grocery stores, and other local businesses offer the flu shot in an effort to keep everyone healthy.
 Because of this, you really have no excuse not to get one!

 If you have questions about the flu vaccine or would like to come into one of our Texas Partners Healthcare Group locations to get your shot, please give our Frisco pain management clinic a call today.